diasgab/ethereum-supply-chain-tracking-dapp/README.md

 ## Deployment

-In order to deploy these contracts in the Rikeby network you will have to provide a valid Infura API key and save it to yout .env file.
+Follow these steps to deploy to Rinkeby network:

+1. Provide a valid Infura API key and save it to yout .env file.
-You will also need some test eher in your metamask (you can use any test faucet to get it).
+2. Get some test eher in your metamask (you can use any test faucet to get it).

-You will need the mnemonic from your test metamask and save it to your .evn file.
+3. Save the mnemonic from your metamask (your account with test ether) to your .evn file.

-Then run:
+4. Run:
 ```
 truffle migrate --reset --network rinkeby
 ```

 ## Already deployed contracts

+Here are the public contracts in Rinkeby for the current app:
 ```
 FarmerRole contract address: 0xCf89c4062CB09a1c448473b0f1a4013F207284ba
 DistributorRole contract address: 0xbc6f847162585154BB22be4d904584B5931372cC